 She is honored to have been part of the American Folk Art Festival since its creative inception by Sue Bartolucci.

 Melissa has dedicated her life to creating art.
 She had an early career as a clothing designer, but her true love is the art of paper mache.
 She takes pride that her hand made work is created in the USA in her home studio.
 She is inspired by vintage paper mache art.
 Her work is in many collections.
-Recently she has been working on paper mache houses the likes of which would be suitable homes for fairies and gnomes.
-These little abodes have gained the attention of many collectors.
+She has been working on paper mache houses the likes of which would be suitable homes for fairies and gnomes.
+These little abodes have gained the attention of many collectors, and are something truly unique.
+She is also proud to add workshop instructor to her resume, as she recently held her first workshop on creating these little houses that have been her brain child.

-Nicol Sayre's dolls are reminiscent of antique dolls.
+We are pleased to announce that Nicol Sayre is our art design label artist this year.
+She has been a participant in the American Folk Art Festival since it's beginning.
+Her dolls are reminiscent of antique dolls.
 Each figure is a one-of-a-kind creation made by hand , clothed in vintage fabrics and completed with either handmade or found collectible accessories.
-This attention to detail give each doll their personality.
-Her sewing skills are extraordinary and she is always searching for the perfect find to use in her next creation.
-Nicol will even travel to Europe to find the perfect vintage finds she needs.
-The favorite time period from which Nicol drews her inspiration is the mid-1800's.
-Please meet her and her ladies.
+This attention to detail gives each doll their personality.
+Her sewing skills are extraordinary, and she is always searching for the perfect find to use in her next creation.
+Nicol sometimes travels to Europe, and afar to find the perfect vintage finds she needs.
+The favorite time period from which Nicol draws her inspiration is the mid-1800's.
+Please meet Nicol and her ladies.
+If you purchase a bottle of HalloVine wine, with its collectible label, Nicol will be on hand to sign your bottle.

 "Jack has created paper mache figures for many years.
-He was an art instructor, but now retired.
-He now spends nearly all his time now collecting antiques and bits of odds and ends.
-He cleverly creates little vignettes in his imagination sometimes using found objects to create a back drop for the figures he has created in the past.
+He was an art instructor, but he has since retired.
+He was spending nearly all his time for many years after retirement collecting antiques and bits of odds and ends.
+Which, He cleverly created little vignettes in his imagination sometimes using found objects to create a back drop for the figures he had created in the past.
 His work has been collected by many all over the country.
 He was a master of paper mache and a mentor to many.
-Jack has been a guest artist in the American Folk Art Festival from its beginning."
-He will be bringing antiques from his personal collection to this show and also art pieces from the past.
+Jack has been a participating artist in the American Folk Art Festival from its beginning.
+He will be visiting as a Guest this year.....
+Please stop by tell him Hello and have a little chat.

 Charlene's work is one-of-a-kind.
 She studied design at Louise Salinger's School of Design, but her talent for design has always been innate...in other words a part of her essence since birth.
 She has a way with organic materials that compares to none other.
 Her figures and other creations are ethereal ...other worldly.
 The materials she uses are both vintage and new, but they blend together seamlessly, as if they were a treasure from times past.